 Click Sort, select OrderQty, and then click Ascending.

 Date rows within the product category are now sorted in ascending order according to their measure values.
 The order of product categories is unchanged.

-These sorting features are not available in the Metric Set Designer when using a Dynamic Hierarchy.
-However, you can use them when in the View mode of a dashboard using this metric set.
+- Some sorting features are not available when using a Dynamic Hierarchy and editing the metric set full-screen, but you can use them when viewing a dashboard that uses this metric set.